cocampbe/VMAXSYMCLIClient/README.md

 # VMAXSYMCLIClient

-This class provides a small number of usueful methods for VMAX arrays.
+This is a small symcli client for EMC VMAX.
 My primary use has been for taking snapshots of storage groups.

 ## Usage